freshfrogs/freshfrogs.github.io/index.md

 ### Mint Info (Updated)
 **Cost to Mint**

-Each token is randomly generated through code and individually unique!
+Each FROG token is randomly generated and individually unique!
 The Fresh Frogs NFT collection consists of many different attributes and traits with a total supply of 4,040 Frogs!

 First 3,232 Frogs will free
 Final 808 Frogs will cost 0.01